pirocorp/Reconnaissance-Fundamentals/04. Analyzing Vulnerabilities/README.md

 In cases where the policy requires users to change their passwords regularly, it is common for users to make minor, predictable changes to their preferred password.
 For example, `Mypassword1!` becomes `Mypassword1?` or `Mypassword2!`.

-This knowledge of likely credentials and predictable patterns means that brute-force attacks can often be much more sophisticated and, therefore, effective than simply iterating through every possible combination of characters.
+This knowledge of likely credentials and predictable patterns means that brute-force attacks can often be much more sophisticated and effective than simply iterating through every possible combination of characters.

 ### Username enumeration

-Username enumeration occurs when an attacker is able to observe changes in the website's behavior and identify whether a given username is valid.
+Username enumeration occurs when an attacker can observe changes in the website's behavior and identify whether a given username is valid.

 Username enumeration typically occurs on the login page, for example, when you enter a valid username but an incorrect password or on registration forms when you enter a username already taken.
 This dramatically reduces the time and effort required to brute-force a login because the attacker can quickly generate a shortlist of valid usernames.

+### Bypassing two-factor authentication

+At times, the implementation of two-factor authentication is flawed to the point where it can be bypassed entirely.

+If the user is first prompted to enter a password and then prompted to enter a verification code on a separate page, the user is effectively in a "logged in" state before entering the verification code.
+In this case, it is worth testing to see if you can directly skip to "logged-in only" pages after completing the first authentication step.
+Occasionally, a website doesn't check whether or not you completed the second step before loading the page.